-When we think of traditional bonsai trees and what it should look like, most people think of a bonsai juniper.
-When it’s shaped or trained in a traditional Japanese style it’s popularly known as the “Karate Kid” tree.
-Shimpaku, nana and other bonsai juniper are long-lived and can tolerate many different growing conditions.
+When we think of traditional bonsai and what it should look like, most people think of a juniper bonsai trees.
+These are shaped and trained in a traditional Japanese style and are popularly known as the “Karate Kid” tree.
+Shimpaku and other juniper bonsai are long-lived and can tolerate many different growing conditions.
 They are traditionally outdoor trees but will grow indoors if not too warm and given a dormant period.

 There are over 50 trees for you to choose from

-If you would like to try growing one on your own, it is very rewarding.
-Just remember these trees are really an outdoor bonsai, although most people grow these indoors without any difficulty.
+If you would like to try growing juniper bonsai on your own, you will find its a very rewarding hobby.
+Just remember these trees are really an outdoor trees, although most people grow these indoors without any difficulty.
 Bonsai Juniper trees are one of the better small ornamental trees for a patio.

 A Juniper bonsai tree is really popular small ornamental trees for beginners.
 There is a variety of sizes from a variety sizes and pre shaped trees that you can choose from.
 This type of Japanese Juniper is a needled evergreen tolerant of a wide variety of soils and is dioecious which means that there are separate male and female plants, they often have the look of a pine tree.

-Juniper bonsai tree care for small or large trees
+Juniper bonsai tree care tips for small or large trees